 You’ll want to check in on your seedlings every day to see if they need any water and to make sure they are still warm enough, bright enough, and cat-free enough.

 At first, you’ll start to see the sprout come above the surface, and then the next thing you’ll see are what are called cotyledons—AKA: seed leaves.
-These aren’t actually leaves of the plant, and are just the first leaves put out by the seed to gather nutrients.
-A few days later, you’ll see what are called “true leaves.”
+These aren’t actually leaves of the plant, and are just the first set of leaves put out by the seed to gather nutrients.
+A few days later, you’ll see a second set of leaves, which are what are called “true leaves.”
 These are actual leaves of your young vegetable plant—and you can tell the difference because these ones actually just look like mini versions of the big plant!
 Once you have true leaves, you know your plant is off to a great start.

 Do You Need to Fertilize Seedlings?